SonyCSL/APIS/README.md

 ```

 [APIS related software bach installation]
- Install all of the above APIS related software at once.
+ Install all of the above APIS related software at .
  See each software repository for the individual installation and execution of each software.

  ```bash